"License to Kill" or Public Safety? A Controversial Law on Stray Dogs in Turkey

 To address the issue of stray animals in Turkey, policy adjustments could have been considered even before such a law was enacted.
 These adjustments would have made it possible to preserve the tradition of coexisting with street animals, while striking a better balance between public safety and respect for animal rights.

-• First, the issue of shelters to house captured stray animals: at the very least, safe zones should have been designated where the animals could have stayed while waiting for the appropriate infrastructure to be built.
+- First, the issue of shelters to house captured stray animals: at the very least, safe zones should have been designated where the animals could have stayed while waiting for the appropriate infrastructure to be built.

-• In addition, international travelers may still bring pets into the country.
+- In addition, international travelers may still bring pets into the country.

-• Spay-and-neuter campaigns could reduce the number of dogs, while adoption campaigns would encourage the public to take these animals in and raise awareness about animal rights.
+- Spay-and-neuter campaigns could reduce the number of dogs, while adoption campaigns would encourage the public to take these animals in and raise awareness about animal rights.

-Taking inspiration from the European Union
+Taking a cue from the European Union

 Within the European Union, as in Sweden and Germany, policy measures have led to a significant reduction in the number of stray animals.

-In France, the law on animal protection and welfare includes stringent measures to protect stray animals and prohibits their abandonment.
+In France, the law on animal protection and welfare includes strong measures to protect stray animals and prohibits their abandonment.
 Violations of animal welfare laws are severely punished, and shelters and adoption programs have been established to rehabilitate stray animals.

 Directive 98/58/EC of the European Parliament prohibits unnecessary euthanasia and requires Member States to adopt animal welfare policies.
 Article 13 of the Treaty of Lisbon recognizes dogs as “sentient beings” and emphasizes the need to protect their rights.